 The Corolla finally looks exciting which, paired with its comfy interior and the promise of legendary reliability, makes it a good buy

-But on the topic of hybrids, you have the choice of two: either a 1.8 or 2.0-litre petrol.
+You have the choice of two hybrid engines: either a 1.8 or 2.0-litre petrol.
 Both engines have low emissions making them cheap to run, although the cheaper-to-buy 1.8 is the go-to choice.
 Each gets an automatic gearbox that’s smooth when pootling in town, but the way it holds the revs high when accelerating is annoying.
-Of course, if a hybrid isn’t your thing, there’s also a conventional 1.2-litre petrol available with a six-speed manual gearbox.

 Whichever engine you go for you’ll enjoy driving the Toyota Corolla.
 It steers precisely, doesn’t lean too far in corners and remains comfortable over bumps at all speeds.
-Pick a hybrid and it’ll run silently on electricity in town, but all Corollas are great companions on the motorway, too, because wind and road noise are kept outside.
+Its hybrid engines run silently on electricity in town, but are great companions on the motorway, too, because wind and road noise are kept outside.
 Toyota also includes a system that will accelerate, brake and keep you in your lane automatically on every Corolla.

 All-in-all, then, the Toyota Corolla makes a very strong case for itself.
 It isn’t the most spacious family hatchback around and there are better infotainment systems, but it looks great, is comfortable yet fun to drive and comes with lots of kit for a keen price.

 If you’re sold, then head over to our deals page to find the very best prices.